 - 8 tablespoons unsalted butter, melted

-- In a microwave-safe bowl, combine apples and cinnamon.
-Microwave until apples are soft, about 5 minutes.
+- In a microwave-safe bowl, combine apples and cinnamon; cook in microwave for 3-5 minutes until the apples begin to soften.

-- In a mixing bowl, combine flour, sugar, baking powder and salt.
+- In a mixing bowl, combine the flour, sugar, baking powder, and salt.

-- Add melted butter, milk, and vanilla extract; stir until smooth.
+- Add the melted butter, milk, and pure vanilla extract; stir until smooth.

-- Bake in the lower third of a preheated oven for 30-40 minutes, or until it tests done.
+- Bake in the lower third of a preheated oven for 30-40 minutes or until a toothpick inserted in the center of the cake comes out clean.

-- Cool completely before serving direct from the baking dish.
+- Cool completely before serving directly from the baking dish.

 - Recipe can be doubled and baked in a 9x13 casserole dish.

-- Use apples that hold their shape well and don't exude too much moisture during baking, such as Galas.
+- Use apples that hold their shape well and don't exude too much moisture during baking, such as Galas, Honeycrisp, or Golden Delicious.

-- This cake is best eaten within 24 hours because the high sugar content will absorb moisture from the air, causing the cake to get soggy over time.
+- This cake is best eaten within 24 hours because the high sugar content will absorb moisture from the apples and the atmosphere, causing the cake to get soggy over time.

-- For a rustic presentation, I've successfully baked this recipe in a slightly preheated cast iron skillet.
+- For a rustic presentation, bake in a cast iron skillet.